Ian-C-Harvey/SQL_Server_Practice/README.md

 # Info

 The challange questions are a summarized version of the Udemy course questions.
 I also add additonal code for practice to my anwsers.
 All of them use AdventureWorksDB.
-The course covers grouping and aggregate functions but none of the challange questions use it.
+The course covers grouping and aggregate functions but none of the challange questions use it, just practice questions.

 Course Link: https://www.udemy.com/course/sql-basics-crash-course-with-sql-server/